webfpga/cli/README.md

 Python port of the WebFPGA CLI.
 As of right now, only bitstream flashing is supported.

+## Update
+Bitstream downloading and compression is nearly supported!
+(9/8/2019)

 ## Example
 Use the Node.js utility to synthesize and create a bitstream.
 Then, use the Python utility to flash the device.